Reducing social isolation and loneliness Norwich, Great Yarmouth, South Norfolk and parts of Breckland

 New Routes addresses the isolation experienced by asylum seekers, refugees and other recently resettled ethnic minorities in Norwich and provides opportunities for engaging in skill-building, sport and social activities.
 All programmes are designed to promote cross-cultural understanding and enable the building of bridges between diverse communities.
 The NR centre is open 6-days per week, running projects for women, mixed gender groups, young people, children and families.
 We provide one-to-one needs assessments and support, plus long term mentoring and befriending for young people and adults where requested.

-Health Volunteers bring support and friendship to North and South Norfolk residents who experience social isolation or who face the challenge of long term health conditions.
+Health and Wellbeing Volunteers bring support to North and South Norfolk residents who face the various challenges of long term health conditions.